tudows/PLIM/README.md

 * Add the function of unbind device.

 **2016-05-08**
 * Add the hadoop into the project.
 The hadoop project is in the "hadoop/", code by java.
-You can build by "mvn assembly:assembly" and run by "yarn jar xxx"
+You can build by "mvn assembly:assembly" and run by "yarn jar xxx".

+**2016-05-09**
+* Independent the interval job into the "jobs/" (not Steve Jobs :) ).

 License